bismuthfoundation/hypernode/crontab/readme.md

 ## Install

-Make sur in which dir you are.
+Make sure in which dir you are.
 Default install is `~/hypernode` so the crontab dir is `~/hypernode/crontab` but your real, full directory should contain your username.
 Once in hypernode dir, type `pwd`.
 You should have something like `/root/hypernode` or `/home/your_user_name/hypernode`.